Many college graduates are underemployed, meaning the students are overqualified for their jobs and jobs do not provide much room for career growth.

 Once you search by a city that interests you, click “Search Local.”
 Then, you will see lists by different categories, such as new jobs, top job types, top companies, top job titles, and recommended nearby cities.
 Next, there’s a short summary of the local job market, including companies offering most jobs, the number of total jobs and new jobs in your local city.

 To find and compare salaries, go to the main page and scroll down to where it says “Salary Estimator” and click on it.
 You can either enter in job titles or location, or look through different lists, such as top job titles, minimum salary, or top locations.

 For example, when you search for junior architect in New York, NY, you will learn that the average salary is $55,810 and how it compares to other related jobs in New York.
-Also, you can see a graph of salaries for junior architect jobs, ranging from bottom 10% to bottom 25% to average to top 25% to top 10%.
+Also, you can see a graph of salaries for junior architect jobs with five salary ranges: bottom 10 percent, bottom 25 percent, average, top 25 percent, and top 10 percent.
 When you scroll down further, you will see recommended junior architect jobs, popular companies and other nearby locations.

 When you scroll down to the bottom of the main page, click on “SimplyHired Blog.”
 Then, click on “Job Seekers,” where you will find a wide range of articles relevant to job searching and career paths, such as “11 Rules of Effective Networking” or “Should You Go For That Advanced Degree?”